ClickHouse/ClickHouse/docs/en/query_language/functions/math_functions.md

 ## e()

-Returns a Float64 integer that is close to the number e.
+Returns a Float64 number that is close to the number e.

 ## pi()

-Returns a Float64 integer that is close to the number π.
+Returns a Float64 number that is close to the number π.

 ## exp(x)